-It's the variety of Portugal's Algarve that makes it so special.
+It's the variety of things to do in the Algarve that makes it so special.
 Yes, it has the wild Atlantic waves that are so popular with surfers but it also has quiet beaches perfect for young children.
 Yes, it has picturesque fishing villages and historic castles aplenty but it also has lively nightclubs and Michelin-starred restaurants.
 And then there are its golf courses.
 This relatively small southwestern tip of the Iberian peninsula is home to some of the world's very best fairways.
 Albufeira and Vilamoura are two of the biggest names but the Algarve also has other options - and all of them are within easy reach of that magnificent coastline and benefitting from a climate that offers warm, dry summers and enticingly mild winters.

 With five courses – Victoria, Old Course, Millennium, Punhal and Laguna – golfers are spoiled for choice at Dom Pedro Vilamoura.
 The Arnold Palmer-designed Victoria, host of every Portuguese Masters' tournament since 2005, is the place to go if you want to swing your clubs on a course that's as technically challenging as it is beautiful.
 Set among pine trees and benefiting as much from its status as the Algarve's ‘Grand Dame’ of courses as from its impressive modern clubhouse, the Old Course is also not one to miss.
 As its name suggests, Millennium is the newest addition to the Vilamoura portfolio, while Punhal and Laguna are longer established courses.
 Whichever course appeals most to you, the beachfront Dom Pedro Vilamoura hotel is the perfect location from which to enjoy the golf and all the other attractions of the beach and nearby marina.